2023-10-05 21:10:22

 Mutual consideration between investigative authorities and U-committees

 Gerlinde Wagner, Head of the Legal, Legislative and Scientific Service of the Parliamentary Directorate, emphasized that the thrust of a U-Committee differs significantly from the thrust of criminal investigations, even if the same events are being investigated.
-U-committees are about political control and political responsibility.
+U-committees are regarding political control and political responsibility.
 The Constitutional Court did not give priority to criminal investigations in its jurisprudence; rather, mutual consideration was provided for.
 For example, summons lists would have to be sent to the Ministry of Justice, which can initiate a consultation process if there is a connection with criminal investigations.
-For example, it could be agreed that certain files and documents will only be sent to the committee later or that certain topics will be left out when interviewing the respondent.
+For example, it might be agreed that certain files and documents will only be sent to the committee later or that certain topics will be left out when interviewing the respondent.

 Problems in practice